jbolns/atheoretical/README.md

 Helpful when you run need to run regressions/supervised ML in Excel on a periodical basis and you want to save yourself some time.

-Version -1.
 Expect bugs.
 Loads of them.

 ### Notes
 - The *mainFiles* folder contains an Excel document with clear guidance, preloaded scripts, and pre-populated (dummy) hyper-parameters.